Got a question you’ve wanted to ask a vegetarian but were afraid to ask? I’ve probably answered it here!

 12. Do you judge meat-eaters?

 Of course not.
 Everyone’s entitled to eat what they want.
-In a restaurant I can happily sit next to someone eating meat without casting judgement or criticism on their dietary choices.
+In a restaurant, I can happily sit next to someone eating meat without casting judgment or criticism on their dietary choices.
 Sitting next to someone tucking into a roast chicken doesn’t bother me in the slightest, and I’m not going to get into a rant about the meat industry to someone about to tuck into their dinner.
 I might not eat meat but I’m not a dick!

 13. Is it difficult to eat out?

 In some places, there might only be one vegetarian option on the menu.
 However, if it doesn’t suit then you can speak to the chef then they might be able to whip you up something else up.
 If you’re in doubt call ahead to let them know your requirements.

-If you’re out and about at lunchtime and need a quick sandwich then I hope you like cheese or egg mayonnaise because that’s generally the only vegetarian sandwich options you can find in most supermarkets/service stations/cafes.
+If you’re out and about at lunchtime and need a quick sandwich then I hope you like cheese or egg mayonnaise because that’s generally the only vegetarian sandwich option you can find in most supermarkets/service stations/cafes.
 It’s a bugbear of mine – I wish there was more choice.

 14. Don’t you feel awkward at dinner parties?

 Most family and friends know we’re vegetarian so it’s not really a big deal.
 However, if people ask us to dinner we always let them know/remind them we’re vegetarian with plenty of advance notice.
 I’ll always ask the hosts if they want us to bring a vegetarian dish to share – it’s the polite thing to do!

 15. What are your bowel movements like?